Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Convergence analysis

-for some constant $c_R>0$ depending only on $R>0$. \end{lemma} \begin{proof} The proof of this statement is closely inspired by the proof of Lemma 2.5 in \cite{hofmanova2017exponential}.
-According to Duhamel's formula Eq.~\eqref{eqn:duhamel_in_fourier_for_v} and the construction of our resonance-based scheme Eq.~\eqref{eqn:integral_expression_resonance_scheme_v} we have
+for some constant $c_R>0$ depending only on $R>0$. \end{lemma} \begin{proof} The proof of this statement is closely inspired by the proof of Lemma 2.5 in \cite{hofmanova2017exponential}. {However, we need to account for the implicit nature of our scheme by using Theorem~\ref{thm:fixed_point_iterations_v}.} According to Duhamel's formula \eqref{eqn:duhamel_in_fourier_for_v} and the construction of our resonance-based scheme \eqref{eqn:resonance_based_midpoint_rule_v_KdV} we have

 We will now estimate each term $A_1,A_2$ individually.
-For the first term, $A_1$ the following bound was shown in \cite[Lemma~2.5]{hofmanova2017exponential} (under the assumption that $\sup_{t\in[0,\tau]}\|\phi_{t_n,\tau}(v(t_n))\|_{H^3}<R$):
+For the first term, $A_1$ the following bound was shown in \cite[Lemma~2.5]{hofmanova2017exponential} (under the assumption that $\sup_{t\in[0,\tau]}\|\phi_{t_n,\tau}({z})\|_{H^3}<R$):

 where $c_{1,R}>0$ is a constant depending on $R$.
 For the second term $A_2$ we note